eksperimental/beam_meta/README.md

 ## Future Plans

-I am planning to include the information for all Erlang/OTP releases, same as we do for Elixir.
+I am planning to include more functions in the Erlang/OTP releases, same as we do for Elixir.

 ## Contact